Byzantine-Robust Aggregation for Securing Decentralized Federated Learning: Experimental setup

 \textbf{Topology:} We have defined a FL setting with $20$ clients, $10\%$ of them are malicious nodes.
 The selected bounds were chosen to ensure a balance between system stability and responsiveness to malicious behavior.
 Performance is evaluated in both centralized and decentralized scenarios.
 In the centralized scenario, a server coordinates the clients' training process, while in the decentralized scenario, each client communicates with its neighbors.
 The topology for the latter is modeled as an $8$-regular graph\footnote{Specifically, it is a small-world graph (also known as Watts-Strogatz), a regular graph structured in the form of a ring in which each vertex is joined to its nearest $c$ ($c$ even) neighbors.
 This type of graph has a random component since, with probability $p$, a new edge is added between two randomly chosen vertices.
 Here $p=0$ will be considered.}, i.e., each node has exactly $8$ neighbors, and each client has, at most, $25\%$ malicious neighbors.
 This enables a broad testing scenario to evaluate the influence of malicious nodes.

 \textbf{Learning algorithm and dataset:} The nodes perform learning tasks based on image classification on the MNIST dataset \cite{LeCun10}.
 The MNIST dataset consists of $70,000$ handwritten digit images ($0$ to $9$), each represented as a $28 \times 28$ pixel grayscale matrix.
-The dataset is independently and identically distributed (IID) across all nodes.
-Nodes train the well-known learning algorithm ResNet-18 \cite{He16}, which is a convolutional neural network architecture that consists of 18 layers, including convolutional layers, pooling layers and fully connected layers, among others.
-Each node’s training algorithm runs for 10 rounds, with the number of local iterations (or epochs) set to $1$, momentum at $0.9$ and learning rate at $\eta = 0.01$.
+The dataset is independently and identically distributed (IID) across all nodes, in order to isolate the effects of Byzantine attacks and the proposed aggregation strategy from those introduced by data heterogeneity (non-IID settings introduce additional convergence variability unrelated to the focus of this work).
+Moreover, nodes train convolutional neural networks (CNNs) as local models, with architectures consisting of 7 layers, including convolutional, pooling, and fully connected layers, among others.
+This architecture is similar to the LeNet-5 CNN~\cite{LeCun98}, but the specific models used can be found in the code implementation\footnote{ Code is available online: \textsf{\url{https://gitlab.com/compromise3/decentralizedfedsim}}}.
+Each node’s training algorithm runs for 10 rounds, with the number of local iterations (or epochs) set to $1$, momentum at $0.9$, and learning rate at $\eta = 0.01$.

 \textbf{Byzantine-robust aggregation algorithms:} We selected some of the most popular algorithms in the literature (detailed in Section \ref{sec:review}), along with the algorithms proposed in this paper, for the robust aggregation tests.
 Every node in the topology will use the same constant values and thresholds.
 These parameters are based on configurations commonly used in the literature on adversarial FL scenarios.
 For the \textsf{Trimmed-Mean} algorithm, the trim rate value is set to $\beta = 0.1$.
 For \textsf{Krum} and \textsf{Multi-Krum}, as well as most of the proposed algorithms (\textsf{WFAgg-D} and \textsf{WFAgg-C}), the number of malicious models is set to $f=2$ (out of $8$).
 Furthermore, algorithm \textsf{Multi-Krum} selects $m = K/4$ models for aggregation, i.e, a $25\%$ of the received models.
-For \textsf{WFAgg-T} algorithm, both the transient period and time window's length are set to $T_\textsf{th}=W=3$.
+For \textsf{WFAgg-T} algorithm, both the transient period and the length of the time window are set to $T_\textsf{th}=W=3$.
 For \textsf{WFAgg-E} algorithm, the smoothing factor is set to $\alpha = 0.8$.
-Finally, for \textsf{WFAgg} algorithm, the weighting assigned to each filter are $\tau_1 = \tau_2 = 0.4, \tau_3 = 0.2$.
-This selection enables more representative scenarios for analyzing the attacks.
+Finally, for \textsf{WFAgg} algorithm, the weighting assigned to each filter are $\tau_1 = \tau_2 = 0.4, \tau_3 = 0.2$, enabling more representative scenarios for analyzing the attacks.
+Nonetheless, optimal weigh-filtering tuning can be guided by the type of adversarial behavior to be counteract (e.g., emphasizing distance-based metrics may enhance robustness against strong directional perturbations).